luisdnsantos/awesome-computer-graphics/README.md

 [<img src="./media/stormtrooper.png" align="center" width="1000">](https://www.scratchapixel.com/lessons/3d-basic-rendering/introduction-to-ray-tracing)

 The Awesome CG List!
 A collection of various resources to learn computer graphics, including books, tutorials, online courses, and more.
-Name a CG topic, chances are this list contains some stuff about it (if not, it is just a matter of time!).
+Name a CG topic, chances are this list contains some stuff about it (if not, it will someday!).

 **What is this "computer graphics" stuff?**
 Computer Graphics is a sub-field of computer science, that studies how to create images through computers, like games, movies and image editing.

-**If you want to contribute, read the [Contribution Guidelines](contributing.md)**
+**If you want to contribute, please read the [Contribution Guidelines](contributing.md)**

 ## Contents